castaway/dbix-class-book/chapters/05-Further-queries-and-helpers.md

     WHERE me.user_id = 1
     LIMIT 10

-Or worse, we fetch a page posts from different users for our frontpage, and then fetch the user details, we get a query per user:
+Or worse, we fetch a page of posts from different users for our frontpage, and then fetch the user details, we get a query per user:

     my $posts_rs = $schema->resultset('Post')->search({}, { rows => 10, page => 1 });